 Our empirical model incorporates observed and unobserved heterogeneity across households along three key dimensions: health status, propensity for moral hazard, and risk aversion.
 We use the model to recover the joint distribution of household types in our population.
-Given these estimates, we then construct each household's willingness to pay for different levels of coverage and the social surplus generated by allocating each household to different levels of coverage.
-We focus on contracts that are characterized by a deductible, a coinsurance rate, and an out-of-pocket maximum.
+Given these estimates, we then construct each household's willingness to pay for different levels of coverage, and the social surplus generated by allocating each household to different levels of coverage.
+A household's efficient level of coverage is that which generates the highest social surplus.

-2By market regulator, we mean the entity that administers a particular health insurance market: in employersponsored insurance, this is the employer; in Medicare, this is the Centers for Medicare and Medicaid Services; under a national health insurance scheme, this is the government.
+2By market regulator, we mean the entity that administers a particular health insurance market: in employersponsored insurance, this is the employer; in Medicare, it is the Centers for Medicare and Medicaid Services; under a national health insurance scheme, it is the government.

-Our estimates imply that the efficient level of coverage for every household in our population is between that provided by a high-deductible contract (with a \$10,000 deductible and full coverage thereafter) and full insurance.
-Within this range, we find that households with higher willingness to pay for higher coverage are primarily motivated by a greater expected reduction in out-of-pocket spending, rather than by a greater value of risk protection.
-Because these households are highly likely to spend past \$10,000, they face little uncertainty under any contract in the relevant range.
-Overall, we do not find that households with higher willingness to pay have a higher efficient level of coverage.
-The optimal menu therefore consists of a single contract, which has a deductible of \$1,125 and out-of-pocket maximum of \$2,500.3 Introducing any other contract, at any price, leads to over- or under-insurance (on average) among households that would choose the alternative.
+Our estimates imply that all households have an efficient level of coverage in the range between a high-deductible contract (with a \$10,000 deductible and full coverage thereafter) and full insurance.
+The optimal menu will therefore only feature coverage levels in this range.
+Within it, we find that households with higher willingness to pay are primarily motivated by a greater expected reduction in out-of-pocket spending, rather than by a greater value of risk protection.
+Because these households are highly likely to spend past \$10,000, they face little out-of-pocket cost uncertainty under any relevant contract.
+This negative relationship between willingness to pay and "relevant risk" can be explained by the following pair of factors: (i) variation in willingness to pay is primarily driven by consumers' information about their health, and (ii) the lowest relevant level of coverage is reasonably high.
+The first factor implies that the highest willingness-to-pay consumers are the sickest, and the second implies that they would face little out-of-pocket cost uncertainty even in the lowest relevant coverage level.
+These relationships are important drivers of our results, and, in our view, are likely not unique to our setting.